Kristina01111000/Drws_site/README.md

 9/11
 For next week:

-- Try adding direct links to the lessons in th ddropdown from dr ws learning program
-- Look at size of video https://growingholistically.com/self-renewal-system/ make the size different for different screen sizes?
-If not make it big again
-- Check on that plugin for the certificates, he pays so it should work
 - Put "congratulations for passing this lessons quiz” as the title
 - https://fourelementinstitute.org/honorariums/ send form to drwalsdorf@gmail.com